c-morey/image-anomaly-detection/README.md

 # image-anomaly-detection
-This repository provides 2 approaches to detect anomalies in a given image dataset.
+This repository provides 2 approaches to detect anomalies within an image dataset.

 -------------------------------------------------------------------------------
 ### Project Guidelines